chadrem/workers/README.md

     # Return an array of the successful tasks.
     group.successes

-    # Return an array of the failed tasks.
+    # Return an array of the failed tasks (raised an exception).
     group.failures

     # Review the results.